Is your legal aid organization making the best use of technology?

 A look at the tools and best practices that enable your organization to store and archive your work—including emails, meeting notes, documents, and more—so that it can be searched and retrieved using a variety of keywords and methods.
 Memorializing the insights behind your work ensures that strategic successes can be reused and improved upon.

-Telephones—including text messaging, email, and chat—are a common means for people to seek help.
-The right technologies can make sure that when they do, your organization is able to provide them the advice or services they need in collaboration with your existing procedures for intake and confidentiality.
+Telephones—including text messaging, email, and chat—are a common means for people to seek help, and hotlines are a common way legal services provide that help.
+The right technologies can make sure your organization provides advice, referrals, and services clients need efficiently and in line with your existing procedures for intake and confidentiality.